Berkay-Bozkurt/Customers_Behaviour_Markov_Simulation/README.md

 Customers start by entering through the entrance and then have the freedom to move between four different areas: fruit, spices, dairy, and drinks.
 Eventually, they will reach the checkout area, at which point they are considered to have left the shop.

-The transition probabilities matrix is calculated to analyze how customers switch between different sections of the supermarket.
+The transition probabilities matrix is computed to examine the likelihood of customers transitioning between various sections of the supermarket.

 ### State Diagram
 ![State Diagram](markov_data/markov_diagram.png)